-Convicted ex-Chadian leader Hissène Habré dies
+Convicted ex-Chadian leader Hissène Habré dies at 79

 Two decades later, a court in Chad sentenced him to death in absentia for crimes against humanity.

-Commenting on Habré's death, Reed Brody, who had campaigned for the ex-president to be put on trial, said he "will go down in history as one of the world's most pitiless dictators, a man who slaughtered his own people".
+Commenting on Habré's death, Reed Brody, who had helped campaign for the ex-president to be put on trial, said he "will go down in history as one of the world's most pitiless dictators, a man who slaughtered his own people".

+The trial in Senegal was the culmination of years of campaigning by his victims and their families.

+After a lot of wrangling, the African Union signed a deal to set up a special tribunal to try the former leader.